Some Texans got electric bills up to $17,000 after the storm. How does that happen?

-Having conserved power after losing it briefly twice during rolling blackouts, Astrein, 36, said he was shocked when he logged on to view his electric bill from his provider, Griddy: $2,796.85 since Feb.
+Having conserved power after briefly losing it twice during rolling blackouts, Astrein, 36, said he was shocked when he logged on to view his electric bill from his provider, Griddy: $2,796.85 since Feb.
 1.

 Ahead of the storms, the Electric Reliability Council of Texas, which manages around 90 percent of the state’s electric load, underestimated how much power it would need.
 Because Texas is the only state that operates an independent electric grid, there was no emergency capacity.
 Supply could not keep up with demand, leading the Public Utility Commission of Texas, which regulates Texas utility rates, to raise energy prices in an emergency meeting Monday.